zeroluck/docs/sources/deployment/index.md

 |[RHEL 6.x](./rhel.md)		|**6.5**, **6.6**, **6.7**	|	64 Bit|
 |[RHEL 7](./rhel7.md)		|**7**				|	64 Bit|

+## Memory allocated for Tomcat's heap.
+You must allocate at least 3GB of RAM for Tomcat's heap to spin up a test instance of Gluu CE 2.4.3.
+For production setups we strongly recommend to allocate at least 4-6GB of RAM for that purpose.

+You'll be asked to provide amount of RAM allocated during `setup.py` script's phase of installation.
+You also will be able to change this property after installation has completed, by editing `/opt/tomcat/conf/gluuTomcatWrapper.conf` file inside of the container and setting `wrapper.java.initmemory` and `wrapper.java.maxmemory` properties there to desired values.

 ## File Descriptor
 Set `file descriptors`
 to 65k.
 The following steps will help set the `file descriptor` limit.